-Portable with my ham friend Chris,OE5CCN, using 200w and a cubical quad for 10m during the Oceania Contest, 1000m above sea level.What a great day!!
+Portable with my ham friend Chris,OE5CCN(he took the picture), using 200w and a cubical quad for 10m during the Oceania Contest, 1000m above sea level.What a great day!!

 Ultrabeam UB-50-3 element dynamic yagi from 10-20m, rotary dipole for 30/40m (U shape).